urbien/tradle/README.md

 What Tradenet will do
 ======================
 The main principle of a Tradenet is a programmable trade, where user is in control, user does the programming.
-Tradle will make it possible to express complex rules in a simple way.
+Tradle will make it possible to express complex rules in a simple way and execute the trades based on these rules through Tradenet on user's behalf.

 Some areas where user will do the programming: